YouTube SEO: How to Optimize Your Channel for Visibility

 YouTube Recommendations

 Your videos can also appear in YouTube’s recommendations.
-And YouTube’s recommendation system surfaces videos in various places
+And YouTube’s recommendation system surfaces videos in various places.

 One of those is the sidebar to the right of any video you’re watching.
 (Unless you’ve turned that default setting off.)

-Finally, recommendations appear after you’ve finished watching a video in the “Up next” section.
+And recommendations appear after you’ve finished watching a video in the “Up next” section.

 YouTube Shorts